demisto/content/Packs/LinuxEventsCollection/README.md

                       vendor: linux
                       product: linux
          ```
-4. Apply the configured Filebeat profile to the target Linux server by attaching it to a policy as described [here](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Documentation/Apply-profiles-to-collection-machine-policies).
+4. Apply the configured Filebeat profile to the requested target Linux servers by attaching it to a policy as described [here](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Documentation/Apply-profiles-to-collection-machine-policies).

 #### Supported Timestamp formats